weaviate/weaviate-io/developers/weaviate/tutorials/console.md

 ## Recap

 * You can use the Weaviate Console to connect to any Weaviate instance.
-* You can use the Weaviate Console to connect to the Weaviate Cloud Service to create managed Weaviate instances.
+* You can use the Weaviate Console to connect to the Weaviate Cloud Services to create managed Weaviate instances.
 * Because Weaviate uses GraphQL, you can easily query it with the console's GraphiQL integration.

 ## What next?